 Wikis intentionally don’t provide structure which means chaos rules.
 That’s great for a random mix of evolving information, but, at the end of the week, someone has to generate a Status Report and that person’s life will be easier if they don’t have to do a damned thing.

 My gut feeling is that while Wikis are a great tool for organic information evolution, they’re not going to play nice in the Status Report world.
 Not only because of their lack of structure, but I believe the content would be biased the moment those who provided content discovered the Wiki was being pruned for Status Report data.

 - Everyone on the team has a weblog

 - Project or aggregate weblogs

-Weblogs don’t have the level of collobartion has a Wiki, but they can be more structured.
-Plus, a variety of linking technologies varying from simple links to TrackBack technology provide some of the interconnectiveness that Wiki’s do so well.
+Weblogs don’t have the level of collaboration of a Wiki, but they can be more structured.
+Plus, a variety of linking technologies varying from simple links to TrackBack technology provides some of the interconnectedness that Wiki’s do so well.